The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 The Quarterly Forecast dashboard allows analysts to generate quarterly forecasts for sales organizations, comparing them against year-on-year growth.

-You will be able to use this dashboard to look at your business from different angles, giving you a better sense of potential prospects, your pipeline, and the impact of a deal.
+You can use this dashboard to look at your business from different angles, giving you a better sense of potential prospects, your pipeline, and the impact of a deal.

 It will help you avoid unpleasant surprises by comparing sales results between different forecasts to determine which scenario is most likely and best.